keybase/client/go/saltpack/specs/saltpack_armor.md

                    = log_2(62) / 8
                    ≈ 0.7443

-The table above helped us pick the 32-byte block size for SaltPack.
+The table above helped us pick the 32-byte block size for saltpack.
 It hits an efficiency sweet spot without being absurdly large.

 ### Comparison to Base64